metachris/logzero/README.rst

     # Set a logfile (all future log messages are also saved there)
     logzero.logfile("/tmp/logfile.log")

+    # You can also set a different loglevel for the file handler
+    logzero.logfile("/tmp/logfile.log", loglevel=logging.ERROR)

     # Set a rotating logfile (replaces the previous logfile handler)
     logzero.logfile("/tmp/rotating-logfile.log", maxBytes=1000000, backupCount=3)